VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RegistrationErrorType.md

 # RegistrationErrorType

-The `RegistrationErrorType` represents an error that can occur during the registration process.
+This type represents an error that can occur during the registration process.

 ## Fields